m-epasta/devSpin/spin-docs/docs/quickstart.md

 ## 🆘 Having Issues?

 - Check `spin --help` for command options
-- Run `spin validate` to check your SPN file
+- Run `spin validate` to check your spin file
 - Join our [Discord Community](https://discord.gg/spin) for help

 **Need to stop the app?** Press `Ctrl+C` in your terminal.